GioByte10/American-Sign-Language-Glove/README.md

 ```python
 sendMsg = prediction + ',' + command
 ```

+## Arduino_ASL.ino
+Now that we talked about what runs on the computer, let's talk about the embedded side.

 From here four different things can happen:<br>
 if `command` is an empty character, the Arduino shows the instantaneous prediction<br>